viktorsapozhok/viktorsapozhok.github.io/_posts/2023-02-09-fastapi-services-oauth2.md

 ### Config

-Configuration settings are provided via `backend/config.py` module and can be read from environment variables prefixed with `MYAPI_`.
-It also supports dotenv parsing from `.env` file placed in project root directory.
+Configuration settings are provided via `backend/config.py` module and can be obtained from environment variables with the `MYAPI_` prefix.
+Additionally, it supports parsing of configuration settings from a `.env` file located in the project root directory.

 ```bash
 $ cat .env